 In the 17th to the 19th centuries orangeries were symbols of prestige and wealth.
-Fine structures with a distinguished classical architectural form that stood in the grounds of fashionable and period residences that would have been used for over wintering citrus trees.
+They were fine structures with a distinguished classical architectural form that stood in the grounds of fashionable residences that were used for the growing of citrus trees.

-To understand the distinction between the two read out article on the difference between a conservatory and an orangery.
+To understand the distinction between the two, read our article on the difference between a conservatory and an orangery.

 A well designed orangery should always follow the 'Classical Orders of Architecture', which determines the scale and proportion of the individual elements - such as entablature depth, column widths and heights, fenestration, and glazing detail, all in relation to one other.